the-bos/the-bos.github.io/_posts/2025-06-06-the-3t-framework-for-evals.markdown

 ## 3️⃣ The 3 T's of Good Evals: Text, Tools, and Truth

-You can build a simple, structured approach to evals by following the 3T framework.

-- 📄 T1: **Text**.
-This is the **Interface** Layer.
-Does the agent respond with clear and accurate natural language?
-- 🛠️ T2: **Tools**.
-This is the **Action** Layer.
-Does the agent take the correct actions and interact with its environment properly?
-- 🎯 T3: **Truth**.
-This is the **Reasoning** Layer.
-Is the agent's underlying conclusion correct and aligned with reality?

-Together, they form a comprehensive evaluation stack, ensuring you're not just checking one aspect of your agent, but its entire chain of operation.

 <div style="display: flex; justify-content: center;">
   <svg viewBox="0 0 300 270" width="70%" xmlns="http://www.w3.org/2000/svg" style="color: currentColor; background: none;">